dustinsterk/dustinsterk.github.io/_posts/2022-05-18-track-addict-setup.md

 * Microphone Jack Adapter [$10](https://www.amazon.com/gp/product/B07Y8JS4BS){:target="_blank"}
 * Heatshrink wrap to tidy it all up [$5](https://www.amazon.com/gp/product/B01MFA3OFA){:target="_blank"}

 To create the cable you want to cut and splice into the USB cable so that the mic and power pins are wired as shown below.
-What I did was actually cut away the shilding at the mini USB side to confirm the wire color to pin assignment.
+What I did was actually cut away the shielding at the mini USB side to confirm the wire color to pin assignment.
 Then about 6 inches from that mini USB plug, I cut the cable and spliced in the microphone jack adapter.
 This allowed me to still use the USB A side to power the camera (no need to touch pin 1 and 5 as they are already correct).

 Essentially, you just want to find the colored wire from pin 9 and 10 and connect them to the headphone jack adapter red and black wires.
 Then find the colored wire from pin 6 and splice it into the colored wire connected to pin 5.
 After a little solder and heat wrap, the cable looks like this: